kemul/jalin/docs/alert-main.md

 The system requires real-time data processing capabilities, possibly utilizing efficient query mechanisms or a stream processing framework to evaluate transactions continuously and trigger alerts based on predefined conditions to ensure timely notification to the officer on duty.

-## System Requirements
-- **Scalable Database Infrastructure**: Capable of handling high transaction volumes with robust performance.
-- **Real-Time Monitoring and Analysis**: monitor transactions and manage alerts.
-- **Flexible Notification System**: notification system capable of sending alerts through configured channels.

 ### Workflow:
 1. **Transaction Processing**: Transactions are processed and logged into the database.
 2. **Monitoring**: New Relic monitors the transactions in real-time.
 3. **Alert Evaluation**: System evaluates if failed transactions exceed 100 within a 5-minute window.
 4. **Notification**: If the condition is met, then triggers an incident on OnDuty PIC.

+## System Requirements
+- **Real-Time Monitoring and Analysis**: monitor transactions and manage alerts.
+- **Flexible Notification System**: notification system capable of sending alerts through configured channels.

 ### Alert Mechanism
 - **Condition**: More than 100 failed transactions within any 5-minute window.